 There's a good range of SIM-only plans on O2.
-The lightest has 250MB of data and 250 minutes per month, while the largest has 30GB data and unlimited minutes.
-All come with unlimited texts.
+The lightest has 500MB of data and 500 minutes per month, while the largest has 50GB data and unlimited minutes.
+Most come with unlimited texts.

 12-month and one-month contracts are available, though only a handful of allowances are available on both.
 The one-month plans are great for flexibility - you can cancel, change, or switch whenever you like - but price-wise they tend to verge on the ridiculous.

-Lower-end SIM-only tariffs are weirdly expensive on both contract lengths, actually.
-At the time of writing, the 12-month plan with 500MB data and 500 minutes costs £13 a month - an allowance you can find for a fiver on other networks.
+Lower-end SIM-only tariffs are weirdly expensive on both contract lengths.
+At the time of writing, the 12-month plan with 1GB of data and 1000 minutes costs £14 per month - an allowance you can find at a much cheaper tariff on other networks.
 Prices on O2's higher allowances are far more reasonable, though.

 With every SIM-only plan you get a bunch of extras included, such as O2 Priority and free Wi-Fi - keep reading to find out more on those - which is a lot more than you get with most SIM deals.